 Your gift supports: voter participation, resident engagement in civic processes, resident-led organizing and advocacy

 The objectives of the Fund are to help disrupt existing systemic racism in Greater Hartford and to encourage building new systems which have equity at their foundation.

-The Fund will operate in parallel with our broader strategic work.
-Grants from the Fund will be awarded to 501(c)(3) nonprofit organizations that are working to dismantle barriers to opportunity for communities of color, rebuild more equitable systems, and/or support those adversely affected by systemic racism.
+The Fund operates in parallel with our broader strategic work.
+Grants from the Fund are awarded to 501(c)(3) nonprofit organizations that are working to dismantle barriers to opportunity for communities of color, rebuild more equitable systems, and/or support those adversely affected by systemic racism.
 This work should be informed by those most affected by inequity.
 Preference will be given to organizations working in collaboration with others to address long-standing needs.

 There is no separate application period or process.
-Grants will be awarded from the Fund in parallel with our unrestricted dollars for those grants that meet existing criteria.
+Grants are awarded from the Fund in parallel with our unrestricted dollars for those grants that meet existing criteria.
 Visit our nonprofits page for more information about the grant inquiry process.

-Grant dollars will be available to address the needs of the community as soon as they are received.
+Grant dollars are available to address the needs of the community as soon as they are received.

 No. We welcome donations of any size, from anyone who wants to contribute.
 Every dollar can make a difference!

 Subscribe to our newsletter and follow us on social media using the links in the footer of this page, or visit the News section of our website for frequent updates on all of our work.

 Persistent disparities affecting Black, Latinx and other communities of color create barriers to health, well-being and wealth building for too many Greater Hartford residents, and prevent our entire community from reaching its full potential.